leiachung41/leiachung41.github.io/Templated_Visualize/README.md

 ## Description

-This is practice on a visualize and responsive site and referred [Templated](https://templated.co/visualize).
+This is practice on a responsive site for an image gallery.
+It refers [Templated](https://templated.co/visualize).

 ## Built with